thewebforge/structeezy-docs/src/content/docs/reference/example.md

 ---
-title: Example Reference
+title: Structeezy Reference
-description: A reference page in my new Starlight docs site.
+description: A reference page for Structezy Structures.
 ---

-Reference pages are ideal for outlining how things work in terse and clear terms.
-Less concerned with telling a story or addressing a specific use case, they should give a comprehensive outline of what your documenting.
+Refrencee for the Structeezy structures coming soon

 ## Further reading